Yumech/RR-CANMAN-CCN01/README.md

 CANMAN CCN01 RESTORED BLANK.bin is the EEPROM dump generated from blank EEPROM installed on CCN01 board and powered up with the Restore dip switch switched on.

 Here's a nice reference for this project: http://www.es.mdh.se/pdf_publications/486.pdf a masters thesis of Mr. Anders Möller of Mälardalen University, Sweden

+Update (December 11, 2016 2:50AM GMT+8)
+for the CANMAN ID21(working dump).bin and CANMAN ID25(working dump).bin the node ID is stored at EEPROM address 3A7 followed by it's single byte CRC (3A8) as of this time, i really haven't figured out how the CRC byte is calculated, but i tried copying the node id and the crc byte to the other bin file and it works.